canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 -  ``Owner``: select who drives these builds.
 -  ``Build daily``: enables automatic daily builds, rather than building on-demand only.
--  `Daily build archive:` the PPA where you want to publish the package.
+-  ``Daily build archive``: the PPA where you want to publish the package.
--  `Default Distribution Series:` select all the Ubuntu releases you want to build the package for.
+-  ``Default Distribution Series``: select all the Ubuntu releases you want to build the package for.
 Make sure all these builds work before you sign up for them!
 -  ``Recipe text``: paste your recipe in here.